mesonbuild/meson/docs/markdown/SimpleStart.md

 ![All finished and ready to go](images/linux_alldone.png)

 The project is now ready for development.
-You can edit the code with any editor and it is rebuilt by going in the `build` subdirectory and executing the `meson compile` command.
+You can edit the code with any editor and it is rebuilt by executing the `ninja` command in the `build` directory.